kamalsairajk/Gator-X/Sprint-1.md

 First comes models folder which consists of base file with 2 models places and base reviews for a user.
 Next, is the views folder which consists of views pertaining to places and reviews.
 These views covers the CRUD functionality.
 And the main file which acts as a controller consisting of middleware, server execution, database generation or usage and API for the various functionality.

 Here is a sample video of the backend working with the database and generation of JSON objects for frontend to work with demonstrated in POSTMAN.
+(Freemake used for low memory conversion of original video less than 10MB)

 https://user-images.githubusercontent.com/30821679/152626664-24c57efd-5add-4bda-a6b9-41aa408a46cf.mp4